nanomsg/nng/docs/ref/api/stats.md

 ```

 Sometimes it is easiest to search for a specific statistic, matching by name,
-or possibly to find the tree of statistics associated iwth a specific [socket],
+or possibly to find the tree of statistics associated with a specific [socket],
 [dialer], or [listener].

 The `nng_stat_find` functions are provided for this purpose.